Thesis

 Alignment stability in context of Omohundro drives

-- A model that exhibits Omohundro drives often is in an adversarial position to it’s lab.
+- A model that exhibits Omohundro drives often is in an adversarial position to its lab.
 Alignment becomes hard when incentives between the agent and the trainer are misaligned.
 It is plausible that control alignment in opposition is impractical or intractable.

 - The surface area of contact of the world with a model is growing, as does the complexity of phenomena that a model can represent.
 As complexity of representation grows, the task of control alignment becomes harder superlinearly: the defender (the model) has combinatorics on its side, hidden behaviors can be spread through larger and larger set of combinations and superpositions of representations.
 The attacker (the control alignment lab) is disadvantaged, and more so in the limit.
 This works for a while but then breaks down at scale.